-The climate across California is changing, and the effects such as rising average temperatures, shrinking mountain snowpack, more intense storms, and higher sea levels are expected to continue and worsen in the coming decades.
-Sea-level rise, caused by the thermal expansion of warming ocean and melting of land ice as the Earth warms, is one of the most obvious manifestations of the trend of climate change and is an immediate and real threat to lives, livelihoods, transportation, economies, and the environment in California.
+The climate across California is changing, and the effects, such as rising average temperatures, shrinking mountain snowpack, more intense storms, and higher sea levels are expected to continue and worsen in the coming decades.
+Sea-level rise, caused by the thermal expansion of warming ocean and melting of land ice as the Earth warms, is one of the most obvious manifestations of the trend of climate change and is an immediate and real threat to lives. livelihoods, transportation, economies, and the environment in California.

 The impacts of sea-level rise on California are significant.
 The vast majority of California's population lives in coastal counties and will directly experience the effects of sea-level rise on homes, roads, public services, and infrastructure.
 More frequent and chronic flooding and erosion are inevitable.
-Inland populations are not immune; for example, Sacramento-San Joaquin River Delta communities can expect to see inundation, saltwater intrusion, transportation disruptions (for people and goods), and even further from the Bay and coast, communities will experience the far-reaching ripple effects of coastal changes on lives and livelihoods.
-California's ocean economy -- including tourism, recreation and marine transportation -- is the nation's largest, valued at over \$44 billion per year, and will also be disrupted by the effects of sea-level rise.
+Inland populations are not immune.
+For example, Sacramento-San Joaquin River Delta communities can expect to see inundation, saltwater intrusion, and transportation disruptions (for people and goods); and even further from the San Francisco Bay and California coast, communities will experience the far-reaching ripple effects of coastal changes on lives and livelihoods.
+California's ocean economy - including tourism, recreation and marine transportation - is the nation's largest, valued at over \$44 billion per year.
+This important and lucrative sector will be directly disrupted by the effects of sea-level rise.
 Many of the facilities and much of the infrastructure that support California's ocean economy, as well as the state's many miles of public beaches, lie within a few feet of the present high-tide line and therefore are at risk from future sea-level rise and coastal storm events as a result of a changing climate.